NotAlwaysTrue/LuaCsForBarotraumaEP/README.md

 # LuaCsForBarotrauma Enhanced Performence Project

+> ⚠ **Warning：** This release is only available for server-side use and is not recommended to run on the client.
+Make sure that compatibility is adequately tested before deployment.

 This is a LuaCsForBarotrauma modification that adds Multi-Thread and Multi-Core support.

 ### This project uses a fork of Moonsharp from EvilFactory: https://github.com/evilfactory/moonsharp